be-unik/websocket-api-test-framework/README.md

       includes tests for instrument ticker(basic tests)
 2. config file
    contains the configuration and data required for running the tests
+3. requirements.txt
+   install the libraries mentioned in this file using `pip`.
 ### Execution
-To run the test scripts with help of command line:
+To run the test scripts with help of command line(Linux machine):
 `pytest`

+Note: PyCharm was used to write this test-scripts.
+Just setup a pytest run configuration to run the scripts in PyCharm.

 ### Tech Stack
 > *python 3.8*